UKCloud/documentation/articles/connectivity/conn-faq.md

   - Contact your account manager, as this will be a non-standard solution, which may require support from our technical specialists (costs will be as per the [SFIA Rate Card](https://ukcloud.com/sfia)).

-## Does UKCloud support RLI connections?
+## Does UKCloud support MCN connections?

-Yes, UKCloud does support an RLI connection for customers who have been already authorised by the MOD.
-We'll then use the HybridConnect service to connect the RLI network to your cloud environment.
+Yes, UKCloud does support an MCN connection for customers who have been already authorised by the MOD.
+We'll then use the HybridConnect service to connect the MCN network to your cloud environment.

 ## If I have an MPLS circuit direct into UKCloud, do I still have to go through a PSN connection to access the Elevated Portal?